 The market is evolving and BB2C, with our affordable, locally produced technology is well-positioned to address this urgent need for a new method.
 The Eli Rice Seeder addresses the above problems through direct seeding and uniform spacing.
 High air pressure is used to shoot the seeds into the ground at a spacing of either 15 or 25 cm.

-Due to the fact that the seeds are planted in straight rows, mechanical weeding can be used.
+Because the seeds are planted in straight rows, mechanical weeding can be used.
 This method of weeding results in almost no herbicides being utilized during the rice-growing process which leads to a more organic crop.
 Along with the above benefits, because the seeds are planted about 3 cm directly into the ground, they have a much higher chance of growing successfully.
 Rats and birds eat seeds that have been scattered on the top of the ground.
 Direct planting means that pesticides can be largely eliminated.
 Furthermore, the seeds are more protected from harsh climatic factors such as droughts and floods.
-This contributes to more consistent yields than ever before.
+This contributes to more consistent yields than before.